Data Protection Notice

 The above list covers what we as an organisation might do with all the kinds of personal information we are responsible for, and might include recipients that we would not typically share patient information with.
 To understand who we share patient information with, patients are directed to our Patient Information and Confidentiality Leaflet.

 It may sometimes be necessary to transfer personal information overseas.
 When this is needed information may be transferred to countries or territories around the world.
 Any transfers made will be in full compliance with the Data Protection Act and NHS Scotland Information Security Policy.

 8. Retention periods of the information we hold

-Within the Scottish Ambulance Service we keep personal information as set out in the Scottish Government Records Management: NHS Code of Practice (Scotland) Version 2.1 January 2012.
-The NHS Code of Practice sets out minimum retention periods for information, including personal information, held in different types of records including personal health records and administrative records.
+Within the Scottish Ambulance Service we keep personal information as set out in the Scottish Government Records Management Code of Practice for Health and Social Care (Scotland) 2020.
+The Code of Practice sets out minimum retention periods for information, including personal information, held in different types of records including health and administrative records.
 As directed by the Scottish Government in the Records Management Code of Practice, we maintain a Service retention schedule detailing the minimum retention period for the information we process, and have procedures for the safe disposal of personal information which our staff follow.